Bish (group): 2016–2017: Major label debut

+2018–2020: Domestic breakthrough

 On 28 March 2018, Bish released the single "Paint It Black".
-The song was used as the second opening theme for the anime series Black Clover.
+The song was used as the second opening theme for the anime series Black Clover and topped the Oricon Singles Chart.
+On 27 June, they released the double A-side single "Life is Beautiful / Hide the Blue" as well as the single "Non Tie-Up".
+The single "Stereo Future" was released on December 5 and was used as the theme song for God Eater 3.

 On 3 July 2019, Bish released the single "More Than Like", which was used as the fourth and final opening theme of Fairy Tails final season.
+Their third major album, Carrots and Sticks, was released on 3 July.
+The double A-side single "Kind People / Rhythm" was released on 6 November.

 On 22 July 2020, the album Letters was released, considered the band's "major 3.5th" album, containing 7 tracks.
+It peaked at 1st place on the Oricon Albums Chart.

+2021–2023: Monthly singles and disbandment

 On 4 August 2021, the album Going to Destruction was released.

 On 24 December 2021, Bish announced that they will disband in 2023.

 In 2022, Bish released a new single every month, starting with "Final Shits" and ending with "Zutto".

 On 8 February 2023, Bish announced that they had established Bish Co., Ltd. and audition project Bish The Next, with the purpose of producing their successor group.

-Bish's final single, "Bye-Bye Show", will be released on March 22.
+Bish's final single, "Bye-Bye Show", was released on March 22.
+It features all four members of the rock band The Yellow Monkey; vocalist Kazuya Yoshii wrote and produced it, while the band's three instrumentalists performed the track.
+Additionally, the single's B-side is a cover of The Yellow Monkey's 1996 song "Spark".

-Bish are set to disband on 29 June 2023, at their final concert which will be held at Tokyo Dome.
+Bish disbanded on 29 June 2023, at their final concert which was held at Tokyo Dome.